-Some other sports for ladies were taking off in the 1920s as well.
+Some other sports for ladies were taking off in the 1920s as well (read more on popular sports in the 1920s ).
 Initially, women were encouraged to play sports that were deemed more ladylike, like tennis, swimming, and field hockey.

 It was frowned upon for women to play sports that could theoretically make them appear to be less feminine.
 While nowadays strong female athletes are not considered masculine, that was not the case in the 20s.
 What today is considered strong and powerful was considered masculine and manly back in the 20s.